 Let’s say you have a discount offer on cat food.
 If you have a list of 100 clients, and not all of those clients have cats, would you send the offer to all your clients?
 Probably not, you’d probably send the cat food discount offer to your cat people, your dog treat discount to the dog folks, and your freeze-dried mouse special to the snake people.

-Just imagine what would happen if you sent the freeze-dried mouse special to the 6 people on your list that own mice as a pet?
+Just imagine what would happen if you sent the freeze-dried mouse special to the 6 people on your list who own mice as a pet.

 Don’t do it.
 Just don’t.